KislakCenter/sims-instruction/sources.md

 ---
 layout: page
-title: Library
+title: Sources
-permalink: /library/
+permalink: /Sources/
 ---

-This is the Library, where you can explore resources that can help you find digital surrogates and metadata for manuscripts.
+This is the Sources page, where you can explore resources that can help you find digital surrogates and metadata for manuscripts.

 ### [BiblioPhilly](http://bibliophilly.library.upenn.edu/)